-Julián Esteban Torres López is a storyteller who expresses his thoughts by way of surrealist and minimalist poetry, journalism, memoir, essays, and short fiction.
+Julián Esteban Torres López is a storyteller who expresses his thoughts by way of poetry, journalism, memoir, essays, and short fiction.
 For many years he was a spoken word artist.
-He’s a Pushcart Prize and Best Small Fictions nominee, a recipient of the McNair Fellowship, a winner of the Rudy Dusek Essay Prize in Philosophy of Art, a former columnist for Colombia Reports, and the author of three books:
+He’s a Pushcart Prize and Best Small Fictions nominee, a finalist for the Trilogy Award in Short Fiction, a recipient of the McNair Fellowship, a winner of the Rudy Dusek Essay Prize in Philosophy of Art, a former columnist for Colombia Reports, and the author of three books:

 "The skeleton of my memory has two broken ribs and a fractured spine, but if listened to closely, the barking of my heart can still be heard"

-Below you can read a couple of examples of Julián's flash fiction.
+Below you can read a couple of examples of Julián's work.

 The definition of families is widening, whether it’s because of mixed-race relationships, interracial adoption, or numerous other factors.
 Today, it is important to hear from a growing population about race, their shifting identities, and what family means to them.
 At the heart of the issue are the mixed-race families.
 Many mixed-race children have had difficulties fitting in, whether with one race or the other.
 In mixed-race relationships, one partner may face racism, while the other may not, or else they will experience racism in different ways.
 Children who have been adopted into families that identify as a race that is not theirs often find that they struggle to fit in with their families as well as with people who identify as their own race.
 Not only are these families navigating US American culture at large, but they also must navigate their own family structures and what it means to be mixed.